Running Man (1987) Suggests a Future America That's Both Outrageous and Sadly Familiar

 Surprise!
 It’s been neither.

 In comparison to those two possibilities, the future has been rather mundane and normal.
-Apart from the notable exception of the internet, life looks little different than it did 30 years ago.
+Apart from the notable exception of the internet, in the macro life looks little different than it did 30 years ago.
 We still drive places and buy things and eat food.

 TV—in this case, I’m broadening the definition to include anything you watch on a screen—has grown exponentially.
 Not just the sheer ubiquity of options, but in its reach.
 It has become the arbiter of truth, and given rise to the Trump movement.
 Social media, influencers, reality TV stars—it’s only possible because we love watching other people.
 We’re all dirty little voyeurs at heart.
-So while the idea of little old ladies watching people get mauled to death seems outrageous, is it really?
+So while the idea of little old ladies cheering as people get mauled to death might seem outrageous, is it really?

 Speaking of gross.